isadorasophia/murder/docs/src/Bang/Systems/WatchAttribute.md

 ```

 Indicates a watcher attribute for a system.
-            This must be implemented by all the systems that inherits from [IReactiveSystem](/Bang/Systems/IReactiveSystem.html).
+            This must be implemented by all the systems that inherit [IReactiveSystem](../..//Bang/Systems/IReactiveSystem.html).

 **Implements:** _[Attribute](https://learn.microsoft.com/en-us/dotnet/api/System.Attribute?view=net-7.0)_